voidlizard/hbs2/README.md

     ; get the hash
     cat --keyring kr <hash>

 # FAQ

 ## Why DVCS are not actually distributed

 Reason 1.
 Because they don have a content distribution mechanisms

 Common practice right now is using centralized services, which are:

 -   Censored
 -   Faulty
 -   Not transparent and irresponsible (For customers.
 They are responsible as hell for any sort of goverment-alike structures before they even asked for something).
 -   Tracking users
 -   May use their code regardless of license agreement
- - Giving up the network neutrality in a sake of <skipped*>
-   anyone but customers who pay
+-   Giving up the network neutrality in a sake of \<skipped\*\> anyone but customers who pay

 There are registered examples, how one most popular git service droppped repositoties because they contain some words in README file.

 And banned accounts for visiting the service from wrong IP address.

 Setting own hosts/services for dvcs data hosting.

-Yeah, it's the way.
+Yeah, it\'s the way.
 But they are

 -   Obviously centralized

 and also:

 -   Domain name system is compomised
 -   Certificate system is compomised by so many ways.

 Why?
 Because they are ruled by commercial companies working in certaing jurisdictions.

 What else.
 Sending patches by email.

 -   Looks more like anecdote today (but still used be someone)
 -   Email right now is a centralized service with all the consequences (see above)

-Okay, ley's bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.
+Okay, ley\'s bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.

 Yeap, it will work.
 But is it will cost you.
 It is acceptable for an organisation, but hardly for a group of random people.

 What else.

 Imagine, you generate a couple of cryptographic keys, drop the repo to a folder and it distributes by torrents as easy as any other torrents.
 Fully encrypted and only certain subscribers could decrypt and use the data.

 Well, torrent are brilliant, but they not just not designed to do things like this easily.

 Also they require trackers, that are centralized web resources.

-Things like Syncthing don't scales, in fact event if you will use git repo in syncthing dir, you will face file modification conflicts even if you use them alone.
+Things like Syncthing don\'t scales, in fact event if you will use git repo in syncthing dir, you will face file modification conflicts even if you use them alone.

-So that's why HBS2 came to light.
-Trust me, if I could use some decentralized solution normally for this I'd never start this project.
+So that\'s why HBS2 came to light.
+Trust me, if I could use some decentralized solution normally for this I\'d never start this project.

 ## Okay, if centralized services are bad, why are you here?

-I'm here yet.  hbs2-git works only a few days, but it works now.
+I\'m here yet. hbs2-git works only a few days, but it works now.
 So since 2023-03-23 this service is not an only one.

 And since 2023-03-24 I consider the

 hbs2://2YNGdnDBnciF1Kgmx1EZTjKUp1h5pvYAjrHoApbArpeX

 as the main project repository.